Who qualifies for Medicare in North Carolina?

 In 2021, most people pay the standard amount Part B premium of $148.50.
 Those whose modified adjusted income exceeds certain amounts will pay the standard amount plus an Income Related Monthly Adjustment Amount (IRMAA).
 A calculated extra amount will be added to the Part B premium.

-Individuals reporting $88,000 or less on federal tax returns and couples reporting $176,000 or less will pay the standard amount.
+Individuals reporting $88,000 or less on federal tax returns and couples reporting $176,000 or less will pay the standard amount in North Carolina.

 Increases in income up to $111,000 (individuals) or $222,000 (couples) will require a premium amount of $207.90.
 Premium amounts will be increased with higher income brackets up to $504.90 for individuals earning over $500,000 or couples earning over $750,000 annually.